Danubiana Meulensteen Art Museum

 Bibiana International House of Art for Children

 Bibiana Art Centre is an interactive venue for children.
-With fun, colorful facilities, it encourages youngsters to experience the different mediums of art - books, sculptures, plays and galleries.
+With fun, colourful facilities, it encourages youngsters to experience the different mediums of art - books, sculptures, plays and galleries.
 The Art House also promotes better literature awareness amongst children.

 Address: Panská, 811 02 Bratislava-Staré Mesto, Slovakia